Xilmi/Rotp-Fusion/README.md

 ## What's New

+2024.10.26 (BR)
+- New option to check for updates and get a link to a newer version.

 2024.10.25 (BR)
 - Fixed Governor Auto-Transport: "Population automatically transported from colonies at max production capacity" and "Let AI handle population transportation" functionalities were swapped!